 Cloudwords offers quality translation for both small and large websites.
-In-context review guarantees that all published content meets high standards and you can work with your favorite translation service or locate a translation service in the Cloudwords Marketplace.
-Robust reporting and analytics keeps you in control.
-Therefore, you know how translation is progressing and can see the return on your investment.
+In-context review guarantees that all published content meets high standards.
+Work with your favorite translation service or locate a translation service in the Cloudwords Marketplace.

 In order to send files to translation in Cloudwords, you must first login to your wpml.org account, then download and install the following plugins on your website: